ValeriiaLadyhina/BI_Project_analysis_of_effect_of-novobiocin_on_Salmonella/README.md

-# A Reproducible Workflow for Project "Studying _Salmonella_ Gene Expression Dynamics in Response to Novobiocin"
+# A Reproducible Snakemake-based Workflow for Project "Studying _Salmonella_ Gene Expression Dynamics in Response to Novobiocin"
 ## Project was performed as a part of studies in [Bioinformatics institute](https://bioinf.me/en) on program [Bioinformatics for Biologists](https://bioinf.me/en/education#!/tab/40660730-1) during spring semester 2022.

 ## Intoduction